 Three SEO tools dominate the market—and for a good reason.
-These titans of the industry are Moz Pro, SEMRush, and Ahrefs.
+And I’ll be reviewing these titans of the industry today in this article on Ahrefs vs SEMRush vs Moz Pro.
 And they should be the only ones talked about because they provide almost everything you’d want to help increase organic traffic and track results.

 I had the opportunity to try out Ahrefs for a few weeks.
 This honest Ahrefs review describes the most notable features, benefits, and drawbacks of Ahrefs and gives a comparison to SEMRush, our agency’s current tool of choice.
 After having used SEMRush and Moz Pro each for over a year, we certainly have some experience to go off of.
 Let’s start with noteworthy features.

 A rundown of the best Ahrefs features

 Ahrefs’s backlink reporting

 Simply put, Ahrefs has good backlink reporting.
 In fact, Ahrefs seems to be the best at backlink analysis and highlights its tools in this area prominently in its user interface.

 Any link that you input in the tool generates a robust report with all the metrics and filters you’d hope to find with any standard backlink analysis, including follow vs. nofollow filters, domain extension filters (.edu, .org, etc.), page authority, and domain authority.

 From the dropdown navigation, you can find a Link Intersect feature.
 This tool shows pages that are linking out to specific pages (like those of competitors) but not to a specified URL (you can put your domain here).
 This feature is excellent for link prospecting—you can find the websites that are most willing to link to you based on their history of linking to related content.